oceanprotocol/ocean.py/READMEs/c2d-flow.md

 3. Alice publishes algorithm
 4. Alice allows the algorithm for C2D for that data asset
 5. Bob acquires datatokens for data and algorithm
-6. Bob starts a compute job
+6. Bob starts a compute job using a free C2d environment (no provider fees)
 7. Bob monitors logs / algorithm output
 8. Tips and tricks